GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 }
 ```

-Great!
 Let's insert or remove the stylesheet using the [Scripting][api-scripting] API.
 Start by
 declaring the `"scripting"` permission in the manifest:

 {% Label %}manifest.json:{% endLabel %}